Accepting Evil: Appeals That Do (and Don’t) Work (Part 4)

 - Find out what you don’t know.
 Determine how you will listen to people one-on-one.

 Ginsberg’s last point is an especially important one.
 We need to learn more to be smarter activists.
-Along these lines, I highly recommend reading Change of Heart, as Cooney has consolidated much marketing and psychology research we can apply to advocacy.
-Of course, HRC provides relevant opinion and behavior research and a wide range of related resources on our library,
+Of course, Faunalytics provides relevant opinion and behavior research and a wide range of related resources on our library,

 In the end, whatever tactics and messages we choose, animal advocates must always keep our target audience in mind and be willing to listen to that audience to continually improve our methods of persuasion.